CheckMATE2/checkmate2/README.md

   b) Neural nets implemented with ONNX Runtime, available in atlas_2106_09609 and atlas_2211_08028:
      During configure use "--with-onnx=/path/to/onnxruntime"; see: https://onnxruntime.ai/; tested with versions 1.12.1 and 1.13.1 (linux-x64)

-  c) Boosted decision trees in atlas_2010_14293 brought by ROOT TMVA.
+  c) Boosted decision trees in atlas_2010_14293 with ROOT TMVA.

 # current